Cutoff for Random Walks on Upper Triangular Matrices: Concluding Remarks and Open Questions

 We have shown concentration of typical distance, but never considered the diameter.
 It is trivial that the typical distance is a lower bound on the diameter, and that twice the typical distance is an upper bound.
+Further, in the regime $k \asymp \log \abs \uab$, we argued that the diameter and typical distance are asymptotically equivalent; see \S\ref{sec-p1:dist:ext:k-log-ab}.
 Can more be determined?